 The hardest thing to find was a vanity.
 We searched FOREVER.
 Craig just happened to stumble upon What We Make, A Chicago based company that focuses on using reclaimed materials and non-toxic finishes.
 We immediately fell in love with this vanity and it was the first thing we bought for the bathroom.
 Everything is custom made so it took around two months but it is shipping tomorrow and should be here soon.
 We decided to go with a white concrete countertop.

 We’ve done a lot of gold and brass accents throughout the house.
-But for our master bed/bath we gravitated towards matte black.
+But for our primary bed/bath we gravitated towards matte black.
 I think it’s going to look really nice against the white plaster and light wood tones.
 We chose this 3 light wall sconce from Mitzi to go above the wooden medicine cabinets.

 Of course one of the things I’m most excited about is to collaborate with Fireclay Tile.